Villavu/SRL-Development/docs/object_finder.md

 ### About TRSObjectFinder

 ---
-#### TRSObjectFinder.Zoom
+#### Zoom

-This field contains the zoom level that this finder was created at.
-This allows the object finder to work at any zoom level without needing to change variables.
+When designing a object finder you should be at **default zoom(50)** in the **fixed** client mode.
+This allows the finder to work at any zoom and client mode when made.
+The `MainScreen.ConvertDistance` method makes this possible.

-A finder working at two different zoom levels, producing similar results:
+A finder working at two different zoom levels, producing similar results without having to change any variables:

 ![img](images/zoom.png)